razvanabagiu89/Multithreaded-Marketplace-Python/README.md

 ## How to run the tests

-- run local bash script in skel folder provided by ASC team
+- run local bash script in skel folder provided by ASC team.

 ## Structure & Flow